SAP-samples/teched2022-DA281/exercises/ex1/README.md

 In this exercise, we will leverage in Data Intelligence Pipelines those ABAP CDS Views that got created during the first Deep Dive demo in the connected S/4HANA system.<br><br>
 The use case is
 - to obtain the Business Partner master data in S/4HANA's demo application **Enterprise Procurement Model (EPM)** and make the records available for the corporate Data Analysts in HANA Cloud Database table.
-- to also persist the transactional data for EPM Sales Orders in S3.
+- to also persist the transactional data for EPM Sales Orders in DI Data Lake.
-- In both cases, any single change of these data sources in the S/4HANA system has to be instantly and automatically replicated to the related files in S3 in append mode.
+- In both cases, any single change of these data sources in the S/4HANA system has to be instantly and automatically replicated to the related files in DI Data Lake in append mode.
 - Additionally, the Sales Order data have to be enriched with Customer master data.
 For the initial load and then on every change committed to the EPM Sales Order data in S/4HANA.

 (As a reminder: You can recap the relationship between the relevant EPM table entities that are used in this exercise [here](../ex0))<br>